codio/knowledge/source/instructors/setupcourses/assignment-settings/visibility-completed.rst

 =======================
 The **Visibility on Completed** setting is used to specify your students ability to access the assignment when completed.

-**Note:** This setting is not available for book-based assignments.
+..
+Note:: This setting is not available for book-based assignments.

 To specify student visibility to assignments once completed, follow these steps: